Amistad Research Center: Art collection

 The ARC owns a significant collection of African American art consisting of approximately 400 works.
 Many of the artworks were a part of the collection formed by the William E. Harmon Foundation and include examples from the growing African American visual arts movement of the mid-twentieth century.
 The works fall within the traditional fine art categories of portraiture, landscape, and genre.
 Many of these are available in digital form.

 Because of space limitations, the ARC's artworks are often displayed at major museums, including the Ogden Museum of Southern Art, the Cleveland Museum of Art, the DuSable Museum of African American History, El Museo del Barrio, and the Perez Art Museum Miami.

 Among the prominent works in the collection are the 41 paintings in the Toussaint L'Ouverture series, completed in 1938 by Jacob Lawrence (1917–2000), a celebrated American artist of the 20th century.
-Toussaint was Lawrence's first series, completed when he was a 21 years old student.
+Toussaint was Lawrence's first series, completed when he was a 21-year-old student.
 The paintings document the historic events of the Haitian Revolution.

 Ellis Wilson's oil painting entitled Funeral Procession is a collection highlight, especially since it was the subject of an episode of a popular television show in the 1980s.